 When someone frustrates you or gets under your skin, always take a deep breath before you react.
 If you’re upset, it may be best to have the discussion later when you’re calmer.
-At that time, Dr. Judith Orlff, author of Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life, says these 3 things are key in trying to support this person:
+At that time, Dr. Judith Orlff, author of Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life, says these three things are key to supporting this person:

 1. Focus only on solutions, not the problems.

 2. Be a good listener and mindful of your tendency to interrupt, even if you disagree.

 3. Be aware of your tone and body language, as negative people can gravitate toward others who react strongly.

 If you become defensive and let your emotions fuel the situation, this person will quickly realize that they can depend on you for a response that justifies their negativity.
 In my case, when I was literally biting my tongue trying not to react to my friend’s negative rants, I heeded Dr. Orlff’s advice and took a deep breath (or 10), and reminded myself that it’s best to empathize with her struggles rather than feed into it.
 This helped me be supportive from a distant place of inner-strength and kindness.